Cranborne Priory: Priory (1102–1540)

 Cranborne, now a priory church under control of Tewkesbury, was left with one prior and two monks, its importance greatly reduced.
-Much of the history of the priory is lost, being interwoven with that of Tewkesbury, however it is known that almost all of the main church building was demolished and rebuilt during the early to mid 13th century, reconsecrated in 1252, dedicated to St Mary, St Peter and St Bartholomew.
+Much of the history of the priory is lost, being interwoven with that of Tewkesbury.
+It is known however that almost all of the main church building was demolished and rebuilt during the early to mid 13th century, reconsecrated in 1252, dedicated to St Mary, St Peter and St Bartholomew.
 Further additions and rebuilding took place over the following centuries, including rebuilding the tower and roof in the 15th century.

-In 1535, the yearly income for Cranborne Priory amounted to £55 6s 1d, surveyed as part of Valor Ecclesiasticus, a nationwide examination of the Church of England's finance ordered by Henry VIII.
+In 1535, the yearly income of Cranborne Priory amounted to £55 6s 1d, surveyed as part of Valor Ecclesiasticus, a nationwide examination of the Church of England's finance ordered by Henry VIII.

 On 31 January 1540, both Cranborne Priory and Tewkesbury Abbey were surrendered to Henry VIII as part of the Dissolution of the Monasteries.
-William Dydcotte, last Prior of Cranborne, received a pension of £10.
-The manor of the Priory, valued at £14 3s 3d, was sold to Robert Freke.
+William Dydcotte, last prior of Cranborne, received a pension of £10.
+The manor of the priory, valued at £14 3s 3d, was sold to Robert Freke.
 The monastic buildings were demolished in 1703.

 Parish church (1540–present)

 The priory church survived almost in its entirety following dissolution, save for the cloisters and monastic buildings.
 Little is known about the condition of the church until the mid 19th century, when several parts of the building were rebuilt or restored.
 In 1855, the north porch was altered, before being rebuilt in 1873.
 From 1874 to 1875, the medieval chancel was demolished and rebuilt in the Gothic Revival style to designs by David Brandon, and the north vestry enlarged concurrently.
-Further work was carried from 1877 to 1910 by the Rev. F. H. Fisher, including replacement of the chancel screen, reredos and tower screen.
-The waggon roof of the nave was restored in 1958.
+Further work was carried out from 1877 to 1910 by the Rev. F. H. Fisher, including replacement of the chancel screen, reredos and tower screen.
+The wagon roof of the nave was restored in 1958.

 Architecture

 Overview

 Much of the priory church survives as the parish church of Cranborne, dedicated to St Mary and St Bartholomew, though the chancel and east end were rebuilt in the 19th century.
 The oldest part of the building is the Norman doorway in the porch, which dates back to 1120, and features recessed arches and dog-tooth carvings.
-12th century fragments also survive in the lower parts of the south aisle wall, and the nave piers.
+12th-century fragments also survive in the lower parts of the south aisle wall, and the nave piers.
 For a relatively small village, the church is large and spacious, displaying every style of architecture from the late Norman period to the more decorative Perpendicular Gothic era.
-The building is 148 ft long, and has an area of 618 m2, which according to the Church of England, makes it a "large" sized building.
+The building is 148 ft long, and has an area of 618 m2, which according to the Church of England makes it a "large" sized building.